-Preheat the oven to 220°C. Butter a 24cm pie or tart pan.
+Preheat the oven to 220 degrees Celsius.
+Grease a 24cm pie or tart pan with butter.

-Take one half of the chilled dough and roll it out in a 30cm circle.
-Make sure your work surface is well floured so the dough doesn’t stick.
-Transfer the rolled dough to your pie pan.
-The dough should be large enough to hang over the sides of the pan by 2cm.
-Spoon the filling, including any accumulated juices, in an even layer into bottom pie dough.
+Roll out one-half of the chilled dough into a 30cm circle.
+To prevent the dough from sticking, make sure your work surface is well floured.
+Place the rolled dough in the pie pan.
+The dough should be large enough to extend 2cm over the sides of the pan.
+Spoon the filling, including any accumulated juices, into the bottom pie dough in an even layer.

-Roll out the other half of the dough to a 30cm circle.
-To make a lattice-top pie, cut the dough into 1.5-2cm wide strips.
-Arrange every other strip across your pie filling in one direction, spacing the strips evenly.
-Fold back every other strip gently on itself and start adding the remaining strips in the other direction.
-Fold the strips back down, repeat with the other strips until a full lattice-top is formed.
-Trim the lattice’s overhang to the diameter of the pie dish’s rim.
-Gently fold the rim of the bottom crust over the lattice strips and crimp decoratively.
-Brush the top with milk and sprinkle with sugar.
+Roll out the remaining dough to a 30cm circle.
+Cut the dough into 1.5-2cm wide strips to make a lattice-top pie.
+Arrange every other strip across your pie filling in a single direction, evenly spacing the strips.
+Fold every other strip gently back on itself and begin adding the remaining strips in the opposite direction.
+Fold the strips back down and repeat with the remaining strips until you have a full lattice-top.
+Trim the overhang of the lattice to the diameter of the pie dish’s rim.
+Fold the bottom crust rim over the lattice strips and crimp decoratively.
+Brush with milk and sprinkle with sugar on top.

-Bake for about 20 minutes, until the crust is set and beginning to brown.
-Protect the outer edges of the dough with foil, reduce oven temperature to 180°C and bake for another 30 to 40 minutes, until filling is bubbling all over and the crust is a nice golden brown.
-Cool for three hours at room temperature before serving.
+Bake for 20 minutes, or until the crust is set and starting to brown.
+Reduce the oven temperature to 180°C and bake for another 30 to 40 minutes, or until the filling is bubbling all over and the crust is a nice golden brown.
+Allow to cool at room temperature for three hours before serving.

-The last summer shower changed it all.
-Dreamy morning mists slowly transform themselves into greyish fogs that stay suspended in the crisp morning air longer than usual.
-The daytime still offers generous glimpses of warmth, only to dash my hopes with a sharp, fresh breeze followed by uncomfortably cool evenings.
+Everything changed after the last summer shower.
+Dreamy morning mists gradually transform into greyish fogs that linger in the crisp morning air for longer than usual.
+The daytime continues to provide generous glimpses of warmth, only to be dashed by a sharp, fresh breeze followed by uncomfortably cool evenings.

-Fall has once again found me completely unprepared and somewhat reluctant to comply with the changes it brings.
-It made me seek comfort and peace in the few remaining fragments of summer.
+Fall has found me completely unprepared and somewhat hesitant to accept the changes it brings.
+It drove me to seek solace and peace in the last vestiges of summer.

 Peaches.
-Fragrant, pungent and perfectly round, they are one of the last relics of colorful summer warmth.
-Their soft velvety skin and pale orange flesh conceal the sweetest and juiciest mouthful you could imagine.
-The essence of summer concentrated in one bite, a bite that has the power to brighten up your day.
+They are one of the last relics of colorful summer warmth, fragrant, pungent, and perfectly round.
+Their soft velvety skin and pale orange flesh conceal the most delicious and juicy mouthful you could imagine.
+The essence of summer condensed into a single bite, a bite with the power to brighten your day.

-The soothing flavor of ripe peaches is intoxicating enough to keep you alive and leave you craving for more.
-It’s perfect as is and hard to beat.
-It needs no improvement, no frills to make it special, no elaborate flavor combinations or spices.
-You don’t have to smother it with sugar, cream or butter to make it extravagant or rich.
-A simple flaky melt-in-your-mouth pastry will do the trick and make the peach shine like the star it is.
+The intoxicating flavor of ripe peaches will keep you alive and leave you wanting more.
+It’s perfect as is and difficult to beat.
+It requires no enhancements, no frills to make it unique, and no elaborate flavor combinations or spices.
+It doesn’t have to be smothered in sugar, cream, or butter to be extravagant or rich.
+A simple flaky, melt-in-your-mouth pastry will do the trick, allowing the peach to shine like the star that it is.

-This pie is everything Deb from smitten kitchen promised it would be.
-Simple and basic (call it old-fashioned if you wish), but packed with pure and soothing peach flavor.
-Try it and let the pie convince you.
+Deb from Smitten Kitchen promised this pie would be everything she said it would be.
+Simple and straightforward (call it old-fashioned if you want), but bursting with pure and soothing peach flavor.
+Try it and allow the pie to persuade you.